sblab-bioinformatics/epigenetics-of-glioblastoma/README.md

-# Manuscript *submitted*: Base resolution whole genome maps reveal the importance of 5-hydroxymethylcytosine in a human glioblastoma
+# Manuscript *in press*: Base resolution maps reveal the importance of 5-hydroxymethylcytosine in a human glioblastoma

-This repository contains the bioinformatics method of the associated manuscript.
+This repository contains a description of the computational methods associated to the manuscript.